-This article explains how to connect a servo to a flight controller and configure it for use as a gripper which is useful for delivery or bottle drop applications.
+This article explains how to connect a servo to an autopilot and configure it for use as a gripper which is useful for delivery or bottle drop applications.
 The servo can be controlled directly by the pilot via a switch on the transmitter or as part of a mission.
 You may wish to refer to the general servo wiki page for other ways servos can be controlled.

-- If using Copter, connect the servo to AUX OUT 1, 2, 3 or 4.
-MAIN OUT 1 ~ 8 should be avoided because these update at 400hz.
-If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
+If using Copter, connect the servo to AUX OUT 1, 2, 3 or 4 if the autopilot includes an IOMCU for the first 8 MAIN outputs, or any output operating at 50Hz if the autopilot does not use an IOMCU.
+MAIN OUT 1 ~ 8 should be avoided because these normally update at 400hz.
+If using Plane or Rover where all PWM output pins usually update at 50hz, any unused output may be used.

-- GRIP_TYPE to 1 to enable the servo gripper and reboot the flight controller
+GRIP_TYPE to 1 to enable the servo gripper and reboot the autopilot

 Controlling Gripper from the transmitter¶